Lawrence N. Greenleaf: Literary career

 The satirical writings, poems, and jokes of Greenleaf, as both himself and as Peter Punever, led him to publish a collection of his poems in a book entitled King Sham and Other Atrocities in Verse; Including a Humorous History of the Pike's Peak Excitement (New York: Hurd and Houghton).
 It was Greenleaf's only published book.
 The book is composed of two parts: “King Sham,” which is the collection of his comical poems, most of which had been previously published in the Rocky Mountain News; the second part is composed of “Serious and Occasional Pieces.”
 A few of the serious poems had been previous published in the newspaper, such as "Shades and Gleams", but most were previously unpublished or had only ever been presented at literary association events.

 The poem "King Sham" is one of the most popular of the poems in King Sham.
 It is an incredibly pessimistic and satirical poem that, first, illustrates a fantasy world call the Kingdom of Humbug, which is ruled over by King Sham.
 Everything in this fantasy world is cheap, fake, and coerced.
 Next Greenleaf reveals that this fantasy is, in fact, reality: "Society's a sham, beyond a doubt."
 This poem was very popular unto itself.
-It was first presented on March 26, 1862 at the People's Theater as part of a benefit performance.
+It was first presented on March 26, 1862, at the People's Theater as part of a benefit performance.
 He continued to present the poem from March through August 1862.
 He then took the poem on tour to the various isolated mining camps throughout the Territory of Colorado, which was most likely the first entertainment tour in the Rocky Mountains.

 As Greenleaf's popularity grew, he was invited to more and more occasions and events to deliver original poems.
 Some of the most notable occasions include the Fourth of July Celebration of 1865, the Pioneer's Celebration on July 4, 1866, the Saint John the Baptist Day Masonic Celebration on June 24, 1867, and the Centennial Celebration in 1876.

-Greenleaf's ambitions eventually went beyond merely writing for a friend's newspaper and writing extensive reports for the Grand Lodge of A.F. & A.M. of Colorado.
+Greenleaf's ambitions eventually went beyond merely writing for a friend's newspaper and writing extensive reports for the Grand Lodge of Colorado.
 In 1893 he purchased the Square and Compass magazine.
 As publisher and editor of a Masonic magazine, he was finally provided the platform on which to regularly disseminate more of his written works and drive his agendas for Freemasonry.